 - Less attractive design and looks like a potty

-4. KittyGoHere Senior Cat Litter Box (Classic Design in Multiple Sizes)
+4. KittyGoHere Senior Cat Litter Box (Best Basic Design)

-The entry point for this litter pan is only 3” and which helps to reduce any pain your elderly feline could be feeling if they have poor health and joint problems – they can easily make this step with minimal discomfort.
+The entry point for this litter pan is only 3”, which helps to reduce any pain your elderly feline may feel if they have poor health and joint problems – they can easily make this step with minimal discomfort.

-However, the sides of the tray are only 5” tall, which does somewhat prevent litter from spilling out, but depending on your cat’s bathrooms habits you may still end up with splashes or litter on your floor.
+However, the sides of the tray are only 5” tall, which somewhat prevents litter from spilling out, but depending on your cat’s bathroom habits, you may still end up with splashes or litter on your floor.
 I found this a bit annoying, but it does depend on your cat.

-What I do love about this box is that it comes in three different colors to work well in any home, and two different sizes.
-If you’re short for space in your house, the smaller size is ideal coming in at 20” by 15”.
-However, if you have a Maine Coon or another large breed, you can purchase a larger 24” by 20” tray so that they can comfortably do their business.
+What I do love about this low-entry litter box is that it comes in three different colors and two different sizes.
+If you’re short on space in your house, the smaller size is ideal coming in at 20” by 15”.
+However, if you have a Maine Coon or another large breed, you can purchase a larger 24” by 20” tray so they can comfortably do their business.

 - 3” entry point so minimizes discomfort when entering the tray